cometscome/BPNET/README.md

-# **BFNET: A Modern Fortran Machine Learning Potential Code**
+# **BPNET: A Modern Fortran Machine Learning Potential Code**

-BFNET (**Behler-Parrinello neural NETwork potential**) is an open-source, modern Fortran implementation of machine learning potential construction.
+BPNET (**Behler-Parrinello neural NETwork potential**) is an open-source, modern Fortran implementation of machine learning potential construction.
 It is inspired by [aenet](http://ann.atomistic.net) and aims to provide a more maintainable and extensible alternative while introducing new features and optimizations.

 **Note:** BFNET is still under development and does not yet support all features of aenet.
 However, it is designed to **extend beyond aenet** by incorporating new capabilities.